Frequently Asked Questions

 The following items are prohibited in the examination room during testing:

 Students who arrive late will not be allowed to test.
 The proctor will direct any late arrivals to exit the room and register for another session.
-If another exam is scheduled for that day, students can opt to go to the later session without completing another online registration form.

 This test is scored based on the number of questions answered correctly.
 There is no penalty for guessing, so you should try to answer every question.
 It is better to guess at an answer than not respond at all.
 If you have some knowledge about a question and can eliminate one or more of the answer choices as wrong, your chance of selecting the right answer is improved.